 There can be several filters in each module for different kinds of needs – for example the default filter in the Invoices module could list all the invoices without any limitations in the order they were created, but if necessary, one could select another filter which would show only the invoices which have not yet been sent.

 In addition to filters, you can also create Kanban views for the modules.
-We will publish a guide of its own about Kanban views in the near future.

 Default Filter and Editing the Existing Filters